Carbon-Sensitive Fund Construction and Hedging for Green Unit-Linked Life Insurance: Concluding remarks

 \section{Concluding remarks}

-In this paper, we develop a comprehensive framework for designing a carbon-efficient investment fund and the hedging of unit linked life insurance policies linked to that investment fund.
-Hence, these insurance products are subject to market, carbon, and mortality risks.
-On the asset management side, we introduce a novel portfolio selection methodology that integrates carbon aversion directly into the fund manager’s preferences by embedding a penalty term in the objective function.
-The novelty of this approach is that it does not reduce to a naive exclusion of high-carbon-intensity stocks; instead, it implements a realistic and flexible trade-off between each stock’s risk–return profile and its associated carbon footprint.
-We solve the optimization problem using classical dynamic programming techniques under several alternative specifications for the dynamics of the carbon-intensity process, including Ornstein-Ulhenbeck, CIR and continuous finite-state Markov chain.
-From the theoretical point of view, we prove a Verification theorem and for each of these cases we give conditions for the existence of the solution of the value function.
-Empirical results on S\&P$500$ data confirm that even moderate levels of carbon aversion can significantly reduce portfolio carbon intensity.\\ On the insurance side, we hedge three unit linked policies having the optimized carbon-penalized investment fund as underlying.
-We used quadratic hedging to minimize the $L^2$ tracking error and test numerically the performance of the error-minimising strategy.
-The results highlight that this dynamic hedging strategy outperforms the other hedging approaches by a large margin.
-An important aspect, from a numerical perspective, is that we combine a potential weak second-order simulation scheme for the optimized investment fund dynamics with conditioning-based variance reduction to compute the risk-minimizing strategy accurately and at low computational cost.
-Overall, the paper bridges optimal investment fund design and hedging strategy in a single setting, providing theory and implementable numerics for the development and risk management of sustainable unit linked products. \\ Our study offers several possibilities for extensions.
-For example, following \cite{ceci2022optimal}, the framework could be enriched by introducing dependence between the financial market and the insurance framework, e.g., through some common risk factors.
-This would allow for the analysis of systemic shocks, such as pandemics or natural catastrophes, and their joint impact on financial performance and mortality risk.
-This setup would bring to a more involved optimization problem and therefore is left to future research.
+In this paper, we develop a unified actuarial framework for the design and risk management of sustainable unit-linked life insurance products.
+The proposed setting jointly accounts for the construction of a carbon-efficient investment fund and the hedging of insurance liabilities written on such a fund.
+As a consequence, the insurer is exposed to multiple sources of risk, namely financial risk, mortality risk, and carbon risk, the latter acting as an additional non-hedgeable factor that contributes to market incompleteness.
+On the asset side, we introduce a portfolio selection methodology in which carbon considerations are incorporated endogenously through a penalisation of terminal wealth.
+This approach allows for a flexible trade-off between financial performance and environmental impact, avoiding rigid exclusion rules and yielding portfolios that balance risk–return characteristics with carbon exposure.
+The associated stochastic control problem is solved via dynamic programming techniques under alternative specifications for the carbon-intensity process, including Ornstein–Uhlenbeck, CIR, and finite-state Markov dynamics.
+From a theoretical perspective, we establish a verification result and provide conditions ensuring the well-posedness of the value function.
+Empirical evidence based on S\&P 500 data indicates that even moderate levels of penalisation lead to a substantial reduction in portfolio carbon intensity.
+On the liability side, we consider several standard unit-linked life insurance contracts and derive risk-minimising hedging strategies in an incomplete market framework.
+The hedging problem is addressed via quadratic criteria, leading to strategies that minimise the variance of the hedging costs.
+Numerical results show that the proposed dynamic hedging approach achieves a significant loss reduction compared to alternative methods.
+From a computational standpoint, the combination of a weak second-order discretisation scheme with conditioning-based variance reduction allows for an accurate and efficient implementation of the hedging strategy.
+Overall, the framework highlights the strong interaction between asset allocation and liability hedging in the presence of sustainability constraints.
+Several extensions may be considered.
+In particular, introducing dependence between financial and insurance risks, e.g., through common stochastic factors as in \cite{ceci2022optimal}, would allow one to capture systemic shocks such as pandemics or climate-related catastrophes, and to assess their joint impact on asset returns and mortality risk.
+This would lead to more involved optimisation and hedging problems, that we leave for future research.